-Members may be eligible for HCBS ID waiver services by meeting the following criteria:
+Members may be eligible for HCBS BI waiver services by meeting the following criteria:

-- Be an lowa resident and a United States citizen or a person of foreign birth with legal entry into the United States. - Have a diagnosis of an intellectual disability as determined by a psychologist or psychiatrist. - Be determined eligible for Medicaid (Title XIX).
+- Be an lowa resident and a United States citizen or a person of foreign birth with legal entry into the United States. - Be determined to have a brain injury diagnosis included in a definitive list identified in 441 lowa Administrative Code 83.81(249A).
+The Iowa Medicaid Enterprise, Medical Services Unit will confirm the brain injury diagnosis. - ♦ Be determined eligible for Medicaid (Title XIX).
 Members may be Medicaid-eligible before accessing waiver services or be determined eligible through the application process for the waiver program.
-Additional opportunities to access Medicaid may be available through the waiver program even if the member has previously been determined ineligible. - Be determined by the Iowa Medicaid Enterprise, Medical Services Unit, to need intermediate care facility for the intellectually disabled (ICF/ID) level of care.
+Additional opportunities to access Medicaid may be available through the waiver program even if the member has previously been determined ineligible. - Be at least one month old. - ♦ Be determined by the Iowa Medicaid Enterprise, Medical Services Unit, to need a level of care that includes one of the following: - Intermediate care facility for the intellectually disabled (ICF/ID) - Nursing facility (NF) - Skilled nursing facility (SNF)